Omar8345/docs/docs/your-profile/activity.md

 In the profile, you can see your activity.

-Here we show your weekly goal status, the article you read in the past (with a GitHub style!)
+Here we show your weekly goal status, the articles you read in the past (with a GitHub style!)

 You can also see your current stats for articles and upvotes you got